chesstor/Q-Facies/README.md

 The file How_to_Q_Facies.pdf describes, step by step, how to use the Q-Facies program and the meaning of each of the variables and parameters contained in the Options.txt file.

 ## Authors
-All authors belong to IGME Geological Survey of Spain.
-C/Ríos Rosas 23, 28003 Madrid, Spain
+All authors belong to the Geological Survey of Spain: Instituto Geológico y Minero de España (IGME), CSIC, Ríos Rosas, 23, 28003 Madrid, Spain

 * M. González-Jiménez         miguigonn@gmail.com